ryarmst/Unofficial-Hackvertor-Docs/README.md

 # Unofficial Hackvertor Documentation

-Hackvertor is a tag-based conversion extension for Burp Suite.
-It allows encoding, decoding, and transforming text using a simple tag syntax.
+Hackvertor is a tag-based conversion extension for Burp Suite by Gareth Hayes (available [here](https://github.com/hackvertor/hackvertor)).
+This documentation was created with the assistance of an LLM-integrated IDE.
+While I (Ryan) reviewed the content and made some corrections/changes, there may nevertheless be some errors.

 ## Tag Syntax